POSICS-II/thorlabs-apt-device/doc/source/gettingstarted.rst

 Prerequisites
 -------------

-Dependencies for thorlabs_apt_device are the python serial library (pyserial) and thorlabs-apt-protocol, both of which should be installed automatically if using pip or similar.
+The only dependency for thorlabs_apt_device is the python serial library (`pyserial <https://pypi.org/project/pyserial/>`_) which should be installed automatically if using pip or similar.
 If obtaining the code by other means, ensure they are installed and can be found in your python path.

 Installing the Software